0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

    ```
 ### Creating a new Miden account

-1. **Creating a new account:** To be able to interact with the Miden rollup you will need to generate an accounts.
+1. **Creating a new account:** To be able to interact with the Miden rollup you will need to generate an account.
 For this first part of the example we will generate one `basic-immutable` account using the following command:

    ```shell
    miden-client account new basic-immutable